Snowmobiles in front of the town of Longyearbyen in summer

 Daylight conditions change quickly, as in, from day to day.

-The first half of February, there’s no sunrises or sunsets at all in Svalbard.
-And even by the end of the month, the town of Longyearbyen won’t have seen the sun, as it won’t have risen high enough above the horizon to shine on the town.
+For the entire first half of February, there’s no sunrises or sunsets at all in Svalbard.
+And even by the end of the month, the town of Longyearbyen won’t have seen the sun.
+That’s because the sun doesn’t rise high enough above the horizon to shine on the town until early March (when it is welcomed back with a festival!).

-That said, the light conditions are incredibly different throughout the month, because even before the first sunrise of the year, there are prolonged periods of civil twilight.
+That said, despite the lack of direct sun all month long, the light conditions are incredibly different throughout the month.
+Even before the first sunrise of the year, there are prolonged periods of civil twilight, which progressively get longer.
 Colloquially, the twilit period gets called “blue hour,” even though it actually extends throughout much of the day, far longer than just an hour or two.

 Here is an example of how much “blue hour” you can expect: